michodgs25/powertools/README.md

 -------------

 # Project purpose
-To create a site that users can purchase products.
+To create a vast eccommerce site that users can purchase power tools products.
+Also users can review& share products and contact the platform.

 ----------
 # UX